philwilkes/rxp-pipeline/README.md

 # rxp-pipeline

-How we process registered .rxp data to allow us to process further.
-This process uses PDAL and requires installation of the Python bindings.
+Methods used by UCL Geography to preprocess registered .rxp data to allow further processing.
+The pipeline uses PDAL and requires installation of the Python bindings.

 ### File structure